wp-plugins/jquery-t-countdown-widget/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==

+= 2.3.3 =
+* added IE 10+ gradients to c-3p0 styles
+* added PHP5 style constructors for the Widget

 = 2.3.2 =
 * added htmlencoding for html areas above and below countdown.